20 Tips for Stronger, More Visible Abs

 Are you guilty of doing the same ab workout day after day?
 If so, it's time to switch it up.
 In fact, for best results, you should change up your entire workout—including abs!—every four to six weeks.
 Not sure where to start?
-Try Shape's free Virtual Trainer.
+Start working your way through these toned ab workout routines.

 Maintain Constant Tension